hituro/hituro-makes-macros/storylets/README.md

 Syntax: `<<storyletsinit [store name]>>`

 The `<<storyletsinit>>` macro sets up the storylet tracking variables for a particular store.
 If you do not pass a store name as the argument, it will set up the default "storylets" store.
-You //must// call this macro at least once before using MQBN, normally this will be in the **StoryInit** special passage.
+You _must_ call this macro at least once before using MQBN, normally this will be in the **StoryInit** special passage.

 You can also use the name `<<initstorylets>>` for this macro.